-- a. be a graduate of a fully accredited, license-qualifying baccalaureate degree nursing program or - b. hold a master's degree in nursing from an NLN or CCNE accredited program - c. hold a license to practice nursing or advanced practice nursing in New York State or be eligible to hold same - d. have at least one year of relevant, full-time registered nursing or advanced practice nursing experience - e. have active membership in a national nursing organization - f. submit transcripts from all college-level study reflecting a cumulative GPA of 3.0 in undergraduate and/or a 3.3 for graduate work - g. submit a current Curriculum Vitae - h. submit 3 letters of recommendation attesting to the applicant's intellectual ability, academic achievements, leadership skills, and professional commitment, including one from a professional colleague who holds a doctoral degree - i. submit a personal goal statement describing career objectives and area of clinical interest - j. submit a case study that represents the applicant's level of expertise in the provision or care - k. submit a completed application with non-refundable application fee - 1.
-Have an interview by phone or in person with a faculty member
+- a. be a graduate of a fully accredited, license-qualifying baccalaureate degree nursing program - hold a license to practice nursing or advanced practice nursing in New York State or be eligible to hold same - c. have at least one year of relevant, full-time registered nursing or advanced practice nursing experience - d. have active membership in a national nursing organization - submit transcripts from all college-level study reflecting a cumulative GPA of 3.0 in undergraduate and/or a 3.3 for graduate work - f. submit a current Curriculum Vitae - g. submit 3 letters of recommendation attesting to the applicant's intellectual ability, academic achievements, leadership skills, and professional commitment, including one from a professional colleague who holds a doctoral degree - h. submit a personal goal statement describing career objectives and area of clinical interest - submit a case study that represents the applicant's level of expertise in the provision or care - j. submit a completed application with non-refundable application fee - Have an interview by phone or in person with a faculty member